jharwell/sierra/docs/src/tutorials/plugin/expdef/plugin.rst

         def root_querypath() -> str:
             """Get unique string identifying the root element for the backend file type.
-This is needed when scaffolded batch experiments so SIERRA can do so in a format-agnostic way.
+This is needed when scaffolding batch experiments so SIERRA can do so in a format-agnostic way.
             """
             return "mystring"